 Help to Buy

-If you missed out on the Help to Buy ISA, you may be able to take advantage the other Help to Buy options:
+If you missed out on the ISA or equity loan you may still be able to take advantage of the shared ownership option.

-Our talented team of mortgage advisers at George Square can talk you through your Help to Buy options and then take care of the necessary administration for you to help you secure your home.
+Our talented team of mortgage advisers are here to answer your Help to Buy questions and help you secure your home.
+Call 0115 947 5545 to arrange a free consultation.

 Your home may be repossessed if you do not keep up repayments on your mortgage.
 Equity release may be arranged as a lifetime mortgage or a home reversion plan.
 To understand the features and risks ask for a personalised illustration.